 In Portugal & Spain walk with us along 1,000 year old, pilgrim pathways via villages where time has stood still, and by vehicle to more distant places of interest.

-In South America immerse yourself in an authentic journey that provides a window into ancient civilisations and contemporary life in Peru and Bolivia and Argentina.
+In South America immerse yourself in an authentic journey that provides a window into ancient civilisations and contemporary life in Peru, Chile, Bolivia and Argentina.

 TRAVEL ENRICHED Tour Leaders 2013 & 2014